 One of the challenges in waking up is to see just how asleep we have been.
 We see how naïve perhaps we’ve been about how the human world works.
 Who controls it, who calls the shots?

 How different is it from what we’ve been told it is.
-Have a class of people getting away, literally with murder, involved, a la Bernays, programming us to consume things we really don’t need, to hold materialist values and habits that might not really be “us”, to vote in ways that don’t feel resonant with who we are because the choices of candidate have been bought and paid for, then propped up by their respective parties.
+Have a class of people getting away, literally, with murder, involved, a la Bernays, programming us to consume things we really don’t need, to hold materialist values and habits that might not really be “us?
+Or to vote in ways that don’t feel resonant with who we are due to media stories and advertising?

 Some people wake up in their 40’s or 50’s when half their life may be gone, and they have trouble identifying or aligning with a sense of deeper meaning, purpose, heart or soul.

-Attention can break through a trance & love heals the amage
+Attention can break through a trance & wake us up

 Some say that our greatest gift to others and to ourselves is our attention.
 Giving our attention is a form of giving love.
 When our attention is incoherent, hither and thither, jumping from one text to another, in some way we are jeopardizing our humanity and our safety.